 This shockwave creates the characteristic metallic “pinging” sound, and can result in serious damage to the engine as the overpressure stresses parts beyond their design tolerance.

 This is where the octane rating of gas comes in.
 The higher the octane number is, the more compression the fuel can withstand before it self-ignites or burns incorrectly, causing engine knock.

 In the past, it used to be that only sporty cars required premium gas.
-However, as manufacturers are trying to squeeze more performance out of smaller and more efficient engines, there are many cars today that you wouldn’t think of as “sporty” that require higher octane gas — my wife’s SUV asks for 91 or better.
+However, as manufacturers are trying to squeeze more performance out of smaller and more efficient engines, there are many cars today that you wouldn’t think of as “sporty” that require higher octane gas — even some SUVs ask for 91 or better.